Clarence Avant: Awards

+On May 23, 1998, Avant received the Golden Plate Award from the American Academy of Achievement, presented by Awards Council member Quincy Jones.

 On February 10, 2008, the National Association of Recording Arts and Sciences awarded him the Trustees Award.

 On October 7, 2016, Avant received a star on the Hollywood Walk of Fame for his contributions in the recording industry, located at 6363 Hollywood Boulevard, next to Jimmy Jam and Terry Lewis' star.

 In February 2018, Avant received the President's Merit Award as a Grammy Icon at the Clive Davis Pre Grammy Gala in Los Angeles.

 On May 12, 2021, the Rock and Roll Hall of Fame announced that Avant received the Ahmet Ertegun award and will be inducted to the 2021 class.
 Previous inductee Bill Withers, as well as Vice President Kamala Harris and former President Barack Obama spoke about Avant's impact in a video package.

 Personal life

-In 1967, Avant married Jacqueline "Jackie" Alberta Gray (born March 6, 1940, in Jamaica, Queens, New York).
-The couple had two children.
-Daughter Nicole Avant (born March 6, 1968) is a former United States Ambassador to the Bahamas, and wife of Ted Sarandos (an executive at Netflix).
-Son Alexander Du Bois Avant was born August 3, 1971.
+In 1967, Avant married Jacqueline "Jackie" Alberta Gray.
+The couple had two children; Nicole and Alexander.
+Nicole Avant is a former United States Ambassador to the Bahamas, and wife of Netflix executive Ted Sarandos, who produced the Netflix documentary The Black Godfather about her father's music industry career and his influential role advocating for Black artists and athletes.

 Jackie Avant served as president of the Neighbors of Watts, the support group for the South Central Community Child Care Center in 1975, entertainment chairman of the NOW benefit auction and dinner dance, and chairwoman of NOW membership in 1974.
 She was also on the board of directors of the International Student Center at UCLA.
 She was shot and killed on December 1, 2021, at age 81, during a home invasion at the couple's residence in Beverly Hills, California.